-Merry Christmas!!
-This year you get to spend Christmas Day on a delightful tour to explore the renowned Winelands, starting with a drive through Stellenbosch.
+Embark on a delightful Winelands tour exploring these renowned regions, starting in Stellenbosch.
 Tour the town before making your way to Franschhoek.
 Boschendal Wine Estate awaits with its picturesque vineyards and rich history.
-Taste exquisite wines while appreciating magnificent views of the valley.
+Taste exquisite wines and savor a delicious lunch at Haute Cabriere, offering magnificent views of the valley.
+Discover the art of winemaking and sample their finest vintages.